joyrex2001/kubedock/README.md

 ## Docker-in-docker support

 Kubedock detects if a docker-socket is bound, and will add a kubedock-sidecar providing this docker-socket to support docker-in-docker use-cases.
 The sidecar that will be deployed for these containers, will proxy all api calls to the main kubedock.
+This behavior can be disabled with `--disable-dind`.

 ## Service Account RBAC